kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/quick-start/jenkinsfile-in-scm.md

 ## Target

-This document demonstrates how to create a CI/CD pipeline based on Jenkinsfile in GitHub, it includes 8 stages and will deploy a Docs web service to Dev and Production environment respectively.
+In this tutorial we will demonstrates how to setup a CI/CD pipeline within KubeSphere using an example repository, it includes 8 stages and will deploy a Docs web service to Dev and Production environment respectively.
 The following flow chart briefly illustrates the process of the entire pipeline.

 ![流程图](/cicd-pipeline-01.svg)